mysimyg/pt-onia/README.md

 4. **Click days on the calendar** — Or use the suggested combos and packages to fill them in faster
 5. **Save** — Generates a link you can bookmark or share.
 No account needed.
 Everything is stored in the URL.

-## What's a 9/80 schedule?

-You work 9-hour days Monday through Thursday.
-Fridays alternate: one week you work 8 hours, the next week you're off.
-That off-Friday is your "9/80 Friday."

-Taking a Monday-Thursday off costs 9 hours of PTO.
-A working Friday costs 8 hours.
-Personal days always count as 1 day.

 ## License

 MIT